nextphimtv/veruscpu/README.md

 For example to run 8 threads on a CPU miner do:

 ccminer.exe -a verus -o stratum+tcp://na.luckpool.net:3956 -u RWiFDfsyw7kw8ACj4tfPDasMvxH1RWzyhX.name -p x -t 8

+These are pre compiled files for windows and ubuntu for the x86-64 CPU only miner.
+For the ARM version following the instructions above will compile the files for you.

+Password : 12345678